AaronR2021/hardhat-tutorial/README.md

 I'll be updating and using this repo for testing and deploying my solidity code .. which I'm currently learning

+### Learning Solidity
+- In the brance Introduction-to-Solidity, we'll go through the basics and understand the flow of solidity

 * npx hardhat test
 * npx hardhat compile
 * npx hardhat run scripts/deploy.js  // for test network